How To Grow 168 Plants In A 6 X 10 Space With A DIY A-Frame Hydroponic System

 vertical-hydroponic-system-5

-• Noel on said:
+• Noel says:

 I would imagine that something like the masterblend fertilizer would work, it works in the Dutch buckets.
 The downfall to this pvc pipe system would be having to depend on a pump to be on all the time, in the event of a pump failure that standing water in the tubes would be used up quickly, but that is a concern for any hydroponic garden, pump burns out and nobody catches it and your done, with out any kind of an alarm or somethin, except for a wicking type of setup, like those Alaska buckets that also look like a good set up, At least with the buckets with media, you got the 1″ of saturated media to act as a buffer when at 1:00 that pump never turns on, hope I never have to put that to the test.
 How ever the s/d pipe is a good idea that I might try inside when winter comes.

-• JR Bailey on said:
+• JR Bailey says:

 Burned out pump could be a problem, but a decent software program could help with notification, and as far as power outage, a simply portable el cheapo solar system could be hooked in quite easily and cheaply (Harbour Freight variety)…….

-• Mike on said:
+• Mike says:

 The only problem I see with Harbor Freight products is that Harbor Freight is notorious for selling JUNK.Just saying.

-• Anonymous Coward on said:
+• Anonymous Coward says:

 Use a cluster of several small pumps – like aquarium pumps, for example, which are specifically built for running forever for years.
 Chances of all failing at the same time are slim.